marcoonroad/shared-secret/README.md

 # shared-secret
-Abstract (encapsulated) messages or hidden (deterministic) exceptions using OCaml's module system.
+Abstract (encapsulated) messages or hidden (semi-deterministic) exceptions using OCaml's module system.

+A package inspired by this post: https://existentialtype.wordpress.com/2012/12/03/exceptions-are-shared-secrets/